fuadmaulana0812/MyPortfolio/Projects/Loan Default Prediction/Credit Loan/README.md

 Objective of the project to predict whether someone is eligible for a loan or not.
 A person is said to be a good borrower based on a person's ability and history in repaying his loan.

 ### Dataset
-This is the description of all columns from the given dataset.
+This is the description of all columns from [Credit Loan](https://docs.google.com/uc?export=download&confirm=&id=1qfKeXVzAFvvbgjPYrUOIBBYk0WrQ2bCf) dataset.
 | Variable Name | Description |
 | --- | --- |
 | TARGET | (Target = 1 (Defaulters), Target = 0 (Good Loans) |